 Here you will find links to timely articles in support of the spiritual path.
 Some may provide relief from doomscrolling, and others may put a smile on your face!
-There are also professional resources here I can vouch for, and lastly a list of teachers, dead or alive, that have helped me tremendously.
+There is also a Joint Freeing Series video I made when I taught yoga.
+Lastly, I include a list of teachers who have inspired my studies.

 Eckhart Tolle explains Buddhist principles clearly, and offers present day interpretations of many spiritual texts.
 From The Power of Now, "Love is a state of Being.
 Your love is not outside; it is deep within you.
 You can never lose it, and it cannot leave you."